-The Bible is full of fantastic and sometimes hard-to-fathom miracles.
+The Bible is full of fantastic miracles.
 These are performed by Jesus, by His disciples and followers, and by God Himself.
 Sometimes, in our constant reading and telling of them, we can take miracles for granted and neglect their ultimate meaning and place in things.
 Youngsters hearing about miracles might wonder why we don’t see these unearthly feats accomplished today.
 The ideas we focus on here, however, are that miracles are more than just supernatural events.
 For one thing, they model for and remind us of the importance of faith in our daily lives.
 They also show us a little bit about who God is and what is significant to Him.
 In this first miracle of Jesus, we will witness something spectacular, surprising, and fun!

 Lesson focus: Amazing things are possible when we have faith in Jesus and do what He tells us to do; even without physically visible miracles, we can hope and trust in God above all.

 Target Audience: Kindergarten-6th Grade (adaptable older or younger)

 Materials Needed: Water bottles and/or cups, drink packages (powder or drops), water, clay (modeling or air-drying clay).
 Optional coloring page “Jesus turns water into wine”

 Lesson Opening: Water race…start out with a little challenge.
 Hand each student a water bottle or a cup that is partially full.
 Have the children line up against one wall of the room, and move towards you as you call directions.
 They might start by simply walking across the room, but then instruct them to hop on one foot, waddle like a duck, leap like a frog, etc…all while trying not to spill (much) of the water! *Note: this activity can be done outside for warm weather, or even made into a water game by squeezing sponges or relay-passing a cup with holes down a line…